School terms and holidays

 The New Zealand school year is divided into 4 terms for state and state-integrated schools and kura.

 School holidays brought forward for 2020

-School holidays are being brought forward so that they are completed within the 4 week period of Alert level 4 in response to Covid-19.
+Term 1 school holidays were brought forward so that they were completed within the 4 week period of Alert level 4 in response to Covid-19.

-Holidays will now begin from Monday 30 March and end on Tuesday 14 April.
+Holidays began from Monday 30 March and ended on Tuesday 14 April.
 The Tuesday after Easter Monday is always a closed day for schools.

-At the end of the school holidays, schools will be open for distance learning but not physically open for staff or students.
-Teachers will be working offsite
+At the end of the school holidays, schools were open for distance learning but not physically open for staff or students, with teachers working offsite.

 About school holidays